 To answer this desire, he searched a lot, studied every school of thought and talk to many scholars and clergymen.
 Still, none of them was adequate answers to his inner discontent until a dream changed his life when he was around 40.

-He dreamed a spiritual man, showing the way to Mecca, the holy city for Muslims and assured him that he would see all the answers to his questions.
+He dreamed of a spiritual man, showing the way to Mecca, the holy city for Muslims and assured him that he would see all the answers to his questions.
 This dream, as he said in his book, was like a shock, making him conscious that all he had done in the past 40 years was only a waste of time.
-So, Naser Khosrow decided to abandon his life and status in Khorasan to begin his quest to find the true meaning of human being.
+So, Naser Khosrow decided to abandon his life and status in Khorasan to begin his quest to find the true meaning of a human being.

 He started his journey to Mecca through the north of Iran.
-He wandered through roads of Azerbaijan and enjoyed his time in cafés of Armenia.
+He wandered through the roads of Azerbaijan and enjoyed his time in the cafés of Armenia.
 The artistic products and handicrafts of Syrians surprised him.
 He exchanged ideas with Christians and Jewish fellows during his stay in Jerusalem.
-Naser Khosrow was curious about almost everything, and small details of customs, rituals, city fortifications, tax collection system in different cities were interesting to him.
+Naser Khosrow was curious about almost everything, and small details of customs, rituals, city fortifications, tax collection systems in different cities were interesting to him.

 Finally, after some years of travelling and visiting near one hundred cities on his way, he settled in Egypt.
-During three years in Cairo, he enjoyed the company of staple scholars of Ismaili sect, a branch of Shia Islam.
+During three years in Cairo, he enjoyed the company of staple scholars of the Ismaili sect, a branch of Shia Islam.
 It seemed that he finally found what he had searched for, so he converted to this sect.

 He was 50 that Khorasan ruler bestowed the title of Hojjat -meaning proof, it was a title for supervisors of Ismailis.
 It invited him to come back home and hold a high rank in the missionary organization of Khorasan.
 Naser Khosrow found it his mission to propagate the Ismailis' doctrine more and more.
 Unlike his expectations, theologians and politicians turned against him, that even some of his opponents wanted him dead.